infraling/pepperclipse/README.txt

 1. Make sure the module is contained in the Pepper Modules Feature (see above)

-2. Define a new property containing the version of the Pepper module in
+2. Define a new Maven property containing the version of the Pepper module in

       ./pom.xml